Tommy Taylor

-Thomas Taylor (29 January 1932 – 6 February 1958) was an English footballer, who was known for his aerial ability.
+Thomas Taylor (29 January 1932 – 6 February 1958) was an English footballer, who played as a centre-forward and was known for his aerial ability.
 He was one of the eight Manchester United players who died in the Munich air disaster.

 Career

 Taylor was born in Smithies, near Barnsley, Yorkshire, on 29 January 1932, one of six children born to Charles and Violet Taylor.
-He was a pupil at Raley Secondary Modern School, leaving in 1947.
+He did not pass the eleven-plus and ended up as a pupil at Raley Secondary Modern School, leaving in 1947.
 He began his football career playing for a team at the colliery where he worked.
 Two years later, he signed for Barnsley.
 He made his first-team debut at the age of 18 on 7 October 1950, in a 3–1 home win against Grimsby Town.
 In his next match, on 4 November 1950, he scored a hat-trick in a 7–0 victory against Queens Park Rangers.
 In all he scored seven goals in twelve appearances in 1950–51.
 While playing for Barnsley, he carried out national service in the British Army.
 It would not be long before Taylor was attracting the interest of First Division clubs.

-After scoring 28 goals in 46 games for Barnsley, who had been unable to progress beyond the Second Division, Taylor was transferred to defending First Division champions Manchester United in March 1953 for the unusual fee of £29,999.
+After scoring 26 goals in 44 games for Barnsley, who had been unable to progress beyond the Second Division, Taylor was transferred to defending First Division champions Manchester United in March 1953 for the unusual fee of £29,999.
 Matt Busby did not want to burden the 21-year-old Taylor as being a "£30,000 player", so he took a £1 note from his wallet and handed it to the lady who had been serving tea during the negotiations.
 At the time, he was one of the most expensive players in British football and had also been subject of interest from clubs including Sheffield Wednesday, Derby County and Wolverhampton Wanderers.

 He got off to a great start, scoring twice on his debut.
 By the end of the 1952–53 season, Taylor had scored seven goals in his first 11 games for United.
-He played a key role in United winning the First Division title 1955–56 and 1956–57 and scored in the 1957 FA Cup Final, when United were denied the Double as they lost 2–1 to Aston Villa (winners of the competition for a then record seventh time).
+He played a key role in United winning the First Division title 1955–56 and 1956–57 and scored in the 1957 FA Cup final, when United were denied the Double as they lost 2–1 to Aston Villa (winners of the competition for a then record seventh time).
 He also helped United reach the semi-finals of the European Cup in the 1956–57 season, when they were the Football League's first entrants into Europe's premier club competition.